 Getting a new puppy is hugely exciting, and you probably can’t wait until your cute little dog is ready to be brought home.
 To make the whole process much less stressful for both your new addition to the family and yourself, you should puppy-proof your home.

 In some ways preparing your home for a puppy is a little similar to preparing it for a toddler!
 After all, both are full of fun and curiosity!
-Take a look at these ideas which will help you to get your home puppy-ready in anticipation for your puppy’s arrival.
+Take a look at these ideas which will help you to get your home pup-ready in anticipation for your new arrival.

-Preparing your home and garden is vital for keeping your new puppy safe.
+Preparing your home and garden is vital for keeping your little furry bundle of joy safe.

-If you have areas of your home that your puppy may be at risk of harm in or are simply off-limits to them, then a puppy gate may be needed.
+If you have areas of your home that your pooch may be at risk of harm in or are simply off-limits to them, then spend the dollars on a childproof (or puppy-proof!) gate.

-Extra care should be taken to keep your puppy safe if you have a home with a balcony, or if you have a garden pond.
+Always take extra care to keep your puppy safe if you have a home with a balcony, or if you have a garden pond.

 Don’t forget that if you have kids, their toys should be kept well out of the way from your new puppy, both to stop the toys being chewed and also to keep your puppy safe from harming itself.

-Editorial note: Before your bring home your new furry friend, please check out our list of common garden plants that are toxic to your pup.
+Editorial note: Before you bring home your new furry friend, please check out our list of common garden plants that are toxic to your pup.